 This page provides an introduction to the topic of blogging.
-For more information on blogs or for help getting started, contact Tom Wilkowske, University Marketing and Communications (x8516) or Mike Twining, webmaster, (x8008).
+For more information on blogs or for help getting started, contact Tom Wilkowske, University Marketing and Communications (x8516).

 The Basics of Blogs

 A blog can be a useful tool for publishing content on the web.
 Before you decide whether to start a blog, consider:

 - your organization's ongoing ability to manage content

 A blog (short for weblog) is a type of website that's designed to make it easy for users regularly publish new content on the web.
 The content can include text, links, images, video, audio, documents and data.
 Typically, authors log in with a username and password to access an administrative back end which allows them to draft and publish content.

 Bloggers connect with each other by following blogs, cross-linking to other blogs and articles, commenting on each other's posts, and writing guest posts on others' blogs.

 Blogs are commonly used by individuals or groups for personal expression or to connect with others and build audiences around a particular subject.
 The most recent content is usually displayed at the top of blog pages.